Lambda-AI-Dev/backend/README.md

 # backend
-The backend functions on AWS Lambda.
+The backend functions on AWS Lambda (just including `getMultipleChoiceImage.js` and `uploadMultipleChoiceImage.js` for now).